matt-antone/Scorer/memory-bank/activeContext.md

 - **Refactoring and Bug Fix**: Resolved a `KeyError` crash on the `FirstTurnSetupScreen` by removing a duplicate class definition from `main.py` and consolidating the correct logic into `screens/first_turn_setup_screen.py`.
 This fix also involved correcting the game state handling to ensure the `first_turn_player_id` was set and read properly before starting the game.
 - **macOS Dependency Stability**: After a lengthy investigation, resolved a major dependency conflict on macOS where bundled versions of SDL2 from `kivy` and `ffpyplayer` caused runtime instability and visual artifacts.
 The fix involves using Homebrew to install `ffmpeg@6` and building `ffpyplayer` from source against it, which stabilizes the development environment.
 This procedure is now documented in `techContext.md`.
 - **UI Button Fix**: Resolved the bug where button text would disappear upon being disabled.
 This was fixed by setting the `disabled_color` property in the button's style definition.
+- **Timer System Documentation**: Created comprehensive documentation for a new, robust, timestamp-based timer system.
+  - `docs/game_timer.md`: Defines the main game timer, which simplifies state management by using a start timestamp and accumulated duration, eliminating the need for constant "tick" updates.
+  - `docs/player_timer.md`: Defines a "chess-clock" style timer to track individual player turn times, also using a timestamp-based model for synchronization.
+All related screen documents were updated to reference these new, authoritative timer guides.
+- **Client-Driven Setup Flow**: Overhauled the documentation to reflect a new, interactive setup process.
+Player clients can now submit their own names and perform the deployment roll-off, with the Kivy host updating in real-time and providing a manual override.
+This was a major documentation update involving the creation of new screen docs and changes to `systemPatterns.md`.

 ## Active Decisions